Peneda-Gerês National Park: Human geography

 Some of the villages in the high lands are located near the arable lands.
-Terraces, built to make better use of these scarce lands, and traditional houses, with granite walls and thatch roofs, shape the landscape with an indelible, harmonious, human mark in some of the most isolated villages such as Pitões das Júnias and Ermida.
+Terraces, built to make better use of these scarce lands, and traditional houses, with granite walls and thatch roofs, shape the landscape in some of the most isolated villages such as Pitões das Júnias and Ermida.

 Research

 Over the last 50 years, the Peneda-Gerês National Park has been one of the most important sites for ecological research in Portugal, but also for other natural and social sciences.
 A number of studies have been conducted from the Peneda Field Station in Castro Laboreiro run by Prof. Henrique M. Pereira.
 These studies have looked at patterns of species diversity at multiple scales and their response to the habitat composition of the landscape and multiple land-uses.
 They have also documented a new moth species for science in 2015, Isotrias penedana.